lake-wg/authz/draft-ietf-lake-authz.md

 In case OPAQUE_INFO is present, it is made available to the application.

 W calculates the hash of message_1 H(message_1), and associates this session identifier to the device identifier ID_U.
-If H(message_1) is not unique among session identifiers associated with this device identifier of U, the EDHOC session SHALL be aborted.
+To avoid processing duplicates, H(message_1) SHALL be unique among session identifiers associated with a given ID_U.

 If processing fails up until this point, the protocol SHALL be aborted with an error code signaling a generic issue with the request, see {{rest-voucher-request}}.